 WE NEED YOUR HELP

 Before the corncrake breeding season starts in May there is a huge amount of work going on behind the scenes, health checks and preparation of the biosecure enclosures to ensure all is ready for the busy season ahead.
-Bird welfare is always the top priority, the PCT's team includes a dedicated concrake 'nanny' who when the young start hatching takes on the job of full-time carer, from the first feed at 6am through to a last feed at 10pm!
+Bird welfare is always the top priority, the PCT's team includes a dedicated corncrake 'nanny' who when the young start hatching takes on the job of full-time carer, from the first feed at 6am through to a last feed at 10pm!

-At around 14 days old the independent chicks are given a pre-move health check before transfer to the release site at the Nene Washes.
-Supplemented feeding continues and at around 45 days old the youngsters are released after a pre-release health check.
-The corncrakes use the night sky to help guide them back after their winter migration to sub-saharan Africa so this time at the Nene is vital for returning birds.
+At around 14 days old the independent chicks are given a pre-move health check before transfer to the release site in the Wensum Valley.
+Supplemented feeding continues and at around 45 days old the youngsters are released after a check.
+The corncrakes use the night sky to help guide them back after their winter migration to sub-saharan Africa so this time at the release site is vital for future returning birds.